silverhack/monkey365/docs/exporting/export-html.md

 ## Exporting options

-Monkey365 HTML reports uses CDN (jsDelivr) to load assets by default.
-The base [configuration](../configuration/configuration-file.md) is as follows:
+Monkey365 HTML reports use the `jsDelivr` CDN to load resources directly from GitHub.
+By default, `htmlReportFromCDN` is set to `true`, and the `assetsRepository` property points to the standard assets repository at https://github.com/silverhack/monkey365assets.
+The base [configuration](../configuration/configuration-file.md) is structured as follows:

 ```json
 "htmlSettings": {